 - Another way of removing the retained placenta is through a hysterectomy.
 The disadvantage of this treatment is that you cannot carry pregnancies in the future.

 There is a chance that a woman might suffer from retained placenta if the previous birth was by a caesarean section surgery.
 Placenta Accreta is a situation where the placenta becomes deeply embedded in the womb, possibly due to a scar from a previous caesarean section surgery resulting in the retained placenta.

 - While preparing for delivery, doctors do everything possible to ensure complete delivery of placenta after the birth of the baby.
 The following steps can be taken during labour to minimise the chances of retained placenta:

 - Administration of medication which encourages the uterus to contract and release the placenta.
 Oxytocin is one such medication that can be used.

 - Controlled cord traction (CCT) is a procedure where the doctor manually removes the umbilical cord enabling the placenta to be removed after delivery.

-- The uterus can be stabilized by touching while applying CCT.
+- The uterus can be stabilised by touching while applying CCT.

 - Inform your doctor if you have experienced retained placenta previously or if you are exposed to any other risk which can result in this situation in advance so that they can take extra care during the third stage.

-- Limiting usage of synthetic oxytocin has shown to reduce the incidence of caesarean sections. .
+- Limiting the usage of synthetic oxytocin has shown to reduce the incidence of caesarean sections.